ananthu2014/CodeClause_Internship/Retail_Demand_Forecasting/Readme.md

 # Retail Store Product Demand Forecasting

-This project focuses on developing a forecasting model to predict product demand in a retail store using statistical methods such as ARIMA and SARIMAX.
+This project focuses on developing a forecasting model to predict product demand in a retail store using statistical methods such as ARIMA, SARIMAX and FACEBOOK PROPHET.
 The models are evaluated based on their performance using the Root Mean Square Error (RMSE) metric.
 The dataset used for this project is the global superstore dataset spanning 4 years, and the predictions are made for the subsequent 6 months.

 ## Project Overview